CurlerRoo/CurlerRoo/readme.md

 ### Why Choose CurlerRoo?

+#### Advanced features, trivial learning curve

+By making the GUI intuitive and easy to use, CurlerRoo ensures that you can start using the app right away.
+Creating variables from responses, embedding them in the next request, and running multiple requests in parallel all with just a few clicks.
+You don't have to remember syntax of the scripts, CurlerRoo will generate them for you.
+Still, you can modify the generated script to suit your needs.

 #### Text-Based Brilliance

 In a world cluttered with GUIs, CurlerRoo returns to the roots of programming: text.
 By focusing on a text-based interface, we empower developers with the flexibility and control they need.
 Text is not just a medium; it's a powerful tool that lets you manipulate API requests with unmatched precision.